epimorphics/rdf-mapper/README.md

 * declarative mapping spec (in yaml) for easy replay
 * built in default patterns (URIs etc) to simplify mapping process
+* option to automatically declare implicit vocabulary terms on the fly
 * built in pipeline operators for higher level transformations
 * reconciliation and auto-CV creation for handling reference data
 * can import vocabulary modules so mapping can refer to those terms